pjotrp/bioruby-exominer/README.md

 ## Copyright

-Copyright (c) 2013 Pjotr Prins.
+Copyright (c) 2013,2014 Cuppen Group and Pjotr Prins.
 See LICENSE.txt for further details.